-ne of the many challenges associated with remote learning in 2020 was the lack of access for students to resources.
-Of course, teachers, students and families used their ingenuity to get around this, from making Rube Goldberg machines from household items, to going on virtual voyages to destinations that we cannot hope to visit in person for the foreseeable future.
+One of the many challenges associated with remote learning in 2020 and 2021 was the lack of access for students to resources.
+Of course, teachers, students and families used their ingenuity to get around this, from making Rube Goldberg machines from household items, to going on virtual voyages to faraway destinations.
 Despite our best efforts, though, there were some specialised materials that just weren't able to be used during lockdown, and unfortunately maths is one of the areas that suffered most from this.